ionic-team/ionic-docs/src/pages/enterprise/auth-connect/2.2.X/auth-connect.md

 <wistia-video video-id="zk3ys1615x"></wistia-video>

+The current tab option is great for developers supporting IE11.
 Within the `IonicAuthOptions` configuration, set `implicit_login` to "CURRENT".
 Next, in the login page (or whichever page is navigated to after login - the `redirectUri` in the config options) implement:

 ```typescript
 async ngOnInit() {